SkellyBuilds/scmc/readme.md

 - Restore Custom (Comments that you write inside the module.exports other than the EXP name) comments which basically add a list of comments you added previously.
 I will obviously try my best to make this less bad and more seamless but i like a good sleeping schedule. - `EXP-RESTORE-CUSTOM-COMMENTS`

 ## Change Log
-- Added option to disable SCMC crash logs
+- Added translation api systems - learn more [here](https://github.com/SkellyBuilds/scmc/wiki/Integreting-SCMC-to-your-fabric-mod)
-- Just some additional code for crash reports for later crash problems
+- Some bug fixing and adjustments for the code

 ## **Thats all for now!**